 Where

-W = Width of the elastomeric connector (mm)
+W = Width of elastomeric connector (mm)

-L = Length of the elastomeric conductor (mm)
+L = Length of elastomer connector (mm)